Bridges in Missoula, MT

 Bridges vs. Dental Implants

-In most cases, I prefer my patients to have a dental implant instead of the bridge or removable partial denture, but sometimes it makes just as much sense to do the bridge (see my Before & After case).
+In most cases, I prefer my patients to have a dental implant instead of the bridge or removable partial denture, but sometimes it makes just as much sense to do the bridge (see my before and after case).
 One big challenge with bridges that you have to be ready for is that they require more work to get floss under them to clean the teeth in this area.
 If that is neglected, then almost always you will develop a cavity under there which I typically have to fix by replacing the entire bridge.
 It's doable though, and many people have had great success with them.